 Second of all, a leader is constantly learning.
 He has to be up to date with the newest strategies, news, and trends, so his team training is always the most effective.
 Even after experiencing how success feels like, a true leader never lowers his guard.
-In order to thrive, they keep themselves curious and focus on doing the best for the team.
+To thrive, they keep themselves curious and focus on doing the best for the team.

 Anyways, being a professional leader means so much more.
 You need to know how to handle various situations, how to manage the conflicts, and how to operate with different types of personalities.
 Besides that, you need to keep your cool and be patient.
 If not you, then who else?

 All in all, it’s mostly the leader who can create the perfect work environment for his team to thrive.
 With no further ado, let’s get into the practical things and see how you can become a true leader.

 1. Earn Your Trust and Respect

 To earn your team member’s trust, you need to maintain your honesty and integrity.
 Always give them both the good and the bad news.
 They need to be kept updated with all the information that may affect them on a personal level.
 Only this way will they able to respect and trust you.

 But to earn people’s full trust, you have to be more than honest.
 You need to show them you care.
 How can you do that?

 Well, simply start by involving and helping them solve their problems whenever they seek assistance.
 Pay extra attention to the team members who have a harder time understanding a task and be extra patient.

 By genuinely caring about your team, you’ll spark both respect and trust and so your leadership figure will earn more power.